June 2, 2019 Fly-In Charity Breakfast at Stratford airport was a most enjoyable event

 At this post I will mostly dispense with links to specific books or resources.
 I will include a single link, however, later at this post, to a brief video clip from the official opening of Othello at the 2019 Stratford Festival.

-Mainly, I just want to share a few stories briefly without taking the time to track down links to references.
-Enough to say that an author named Boyce Richardson was likely the person who referred to this once-a-year-meeting.
+An author named Boyce Richardson was likely the person who referred to this once-a-year-meeting.

 He wrote a book entitled “Strangers Devour the Land,” or else that was the title of the documentary that he also put together, on the same theme.
-I wrote a review about the film for a Canadian film magazine that was being published at the time, called Cinema Canada.
-That’s how I learned about the book.

 Before making his documentary and writing the above-noted book, Richardson had been working as a reporter with the Montreal Star, an English-language Montreal newspaper widely read at the time, when Montreal had two English newspapers.
 The other paper was the Montreal Gazette, which remains in publication.